 Producer/Director: Lindsay Shonteff

-Screenwriters: Ronald Kinnoch (as George Barclay) and Charles F Vetter (as Lance Z Hargreaves) from a story by Frederick E Smith
+Screenwriters: Ronald Kinnoch (as George Barclay) and Charles F Vetter (as Lance Z Hargreaves) (story: Frederick E Smith)

 This is a really good film with a great denouement.
 Mystery Science Theater 3000 riffed on it in one of their episodes and I quickly started thinking, “Would you guys shut up!
 I’m trying to watch a film here!”
 It’s that good: it overwhelms the incessant chatter of the folks on the show.
 So you really should check it out.

 The film is under copyright.
 You can usually find it online, however.
 If you want it on disc, it is available on DVD with a couple of minor extras.

 Producers: Edward J Danziger & Harry Lee Danziger (as The Danzigers)

 Screenwriter: James Eastwood (play: John C Maher and James Eastwood)

 An escaped murderer, a fashion model, and two guys looking for a meteor come together with the owners and staff at a remote lodge.
 Then a spaceship from Mars lands.
 The female leader explains she has come looking for men because they’ve pretty much killed all the men on Mars.